 News + Views + Events

 Steve Eichler practices employment and administrative law with a particular focus on occupational health and safety defence and compliance issues and related criminal matters.
-Clients and peers have a high regard for Steve's go-to knowledge, especially with regard to the complex legal issues of occupational health and safety.
+His criminal, employment and OHS work has resulted in a burgeoning practice of workplace harassment investigations including harassment, bullying and issues of discrimination.

 In addition to his trial work, Steve advises businesses and corporations both for-profit and non-profit on matters involving governance, registration and admission, ethics and other professional and regulatory law issues.
 Clients regularly rely on Steve for counsel in the following areas: